-The proper distribution of student work among peers is essential to effective Peer Feedback.
+The proper distribution of student work among peers is essential to effective Peer Review.
 It ensures that everyone gets feedback on their work, and it minimizes the need for teacher intervention to guide the process.
-For our Peer Feedback and Group Member Evaluation tool, we've designed a sophisticated algorithm to distribute student submissions in the most didactically desirable way.
+For our Peer Review and Group Member Evaluation tool, we've designed a sophisticated algorithm to distribute student submissions in the most didactically desirable way.

 Our allocation algorithm takes the following aspects into consideration, in order of importance: